gitforteams/gitforteams/README.md

 Humber College (where she taught liberal arts students how to use CVS).

-Emma first made the switch to teaching version control with adult education best practices in mind at DrupalCamp Toronto in 2012.
-Variations of this presentation have been delivered at php[tek] (2013), DrupalCamp TwinCities (2013), DrupalCon Prague (2013), LoneStar PHP (2014), among other places.

 ## Acknowledgements

 Emma is grateful for the support she received while employed at